Italsensor/RPI-MINI-UPS-R0/README.md

 *ex-subprocess-i2c.py*
 python script to show how communicate through the I2C bus with subprocess module (without using the smbus module).

+*ex-serial.py*
+python script for Python 2.x to test the serial communication.

+*ex-serial-py3.py*
+python script for Python 3.x to test the serial communication.

+*RPI-HW-Checker.py*
+python script for Python 3.x to check the hardware state of the RaspberryPi by means of the vcgencmd Python package.

 **Board picture**

 Into the *Images* folder there are some images of the board.